2026 AECT International Convention

 · Concurrent

 o These concurrent sessions are traditional stand-up presentations.
 The focus of these sessions is on sharing information.
 When proposing a concurrent session, make sure to describe how you will engage and encourage interaction with your audience - reading slides to your audience is not acceptable.
-Planners may group concurrent presentations of related content to form one 60-minute session.
+Planners will group concurrent presentations of related content to form one 50-minute session.

 · Panel Discussion